-Mortazavi's research interests include multiphase flow, transport phenomena in porous media, droplet dynamics, and evaluation of thermal and hydrodynamic performance of additively manufactured components (such as heat exchangers and flow channels).
-Mortazavi's research approach is analytical which is backed by experiments.
+Dr. Mortazavi's research interests encompass multiphase flow, transport phenomena in porous media, droplet dynamics, and evaluating the thermal and hydrodynamic performance of additively manufactured components, including heat exchangers and flow channels, building energy systems, and clean hydrogen.
+His research approach combines analytical methods with experimental investigations.